MrBounty/PZ-Mod---Doc/How to host and join locally from two games on the same pc.md

 -Start the server

 -Join the local server from the other game with the IP `127.0.0.1` ou `localhost`

+-To pass in admin use the commande `/setaccesslevel username admin`